United States Army Chief Information Officer: Office of the Chief Information Officer

 The Office of the Chief Information Officer is composed of three directorates and three field operating agencies.
 The Deputy Chief Information Officer is also designated as the Army Chief Data Officer.

-Architecture, Data, & Standards Directorate (ADS): The Architecture, Data, & Standards Directorate drives innovation and modernization across the Army by developing and maintaining an integrated enterprise architecture, propagating data and service standards, and applying comprehensive program management rigor to IT investments.
+Enterprise System Management, Data, and Governance Directorate (EDG): The Enterprise System Management, Data, and Governance Directorate leads enterprise-level governance, integration, and modernization across the Army Enterprise Information Environment and Business Mission areas.
+EDG drives innovation and modernization across the Army by developing and maintaining an integrated enterprise architecture, propagating data and service standards, and applying comprehensive program management rigor to IT investments.

-Policy, Resources, & Analysis Directorate (PRA): The Policy, Resources, & Analysis Directorate exercises legal, fiscal, and statutory authorities to achieve near-term and strategic CIO objectives; and delivers CIO-focused governance, policy, human capital development, financial planning, programming and execution, bulk buying strategies, and portfolio management to execute and sustain the Army Digital Transformation Strategy.
+Policy, Resources, and Analysis Directorate (PRA): The Policy, Resources, and Analysis Directorate exercises legal, fiscal, and statutory authorities to achieve near-term and strategic CIO objectives; and delivers CIO-focused governance, policy, human capital development, financial planning, programming and execution, bulk buying strategies, and portfolio management to execute and sustain the Army Digital Transformation Strategy.

 Cybersecurity Directorate (CSD): The Cybersecurity Directorate provides direction and guidance for cybersecurity policy, architecture, and resourcing to ensure the confidentiality, integrity, availability, and reputation of Army data.
 The Director serves as the Chief Information Security Officer (CISO) of the United States Army.

 Enterprise Cloud Management Agency (ECMA): The Enterprise Cloud Management Agency is a centralized resource to establish the cloud environment to synchronize and integrate cloud efforts across the Army.
 ECMA was established by the first CIO, Dr. Raj G. Iyer as a new Field Operating Agency under the Office of the Chief Information Officer and codified through an amendment to the Army General Order 1.
 Dr. Raj Iyer established the Army Cloud Plan to move the Army closer to its objectives of digital modernization and the integration of key services into the cloud environment across the enterprise.

 Enterprise Services Agency (ESA): The Army's Enterprise Services Agency provides products and services in support of the Army, other military departments, the Joint Staff, Office of the Secretary of Defense, and other federal agencies for the Pentagon Community.
 ESA was integrated from the Office of the Administrative Assistant to the Secretary of the Army to the Office of the Chief Information Officer in November 2022 by Dr. Raj Iyer and codified by an amendment to Army General Order 1 to more accurately align all information management functions in the Army Secretariat under the Office of the Chief Information Officer.

 Army Analytics Group (AAG): The Army Analytics Group delivers analytical services to the Army for a broad cross-section of organizational operations and functions, with expertise in cybersecurity, information technology, machine learning, deep learning, natural language processing, and artificial intelligence modeling.
 The AAG was integrated into the Office of the Chief Information Officer through an agreement between Dr. Raj Iyer and the Undersecretary of the Army, and codified through an amendment to the Army General Order 1 in March 2023.